MCP Server

 2. Calls get_networks to find the Ethereum mainnet network ID.

 3. Calls create_vnet with the network ID, creating a forked environment.
+The new VNet is automatically set as active.

 5. Returns the VNet details including Admin RPC and Public RPC URLs, ready for use in Hardhat, Foundry, or any Web3 library.